"Gymnopédie No.1" by Erik Satie

 Valerie Isabella Vos.

-My beautiful Flight Lieutenant, and faithful Minion.
+My Flight Lieutenant, and faithful Minion.
 My wonderful Franco, my Beautiful Soldier, who will Fetch me in the Morning.

 Would you please lift your head in a great life-affirming hymn - sing